This is the multi-page printable view of this section. Click here to print.

 Pre-build command

-Image build folder
+Image Build folder

-Image build option
+Image build options

 Post-build command

 Table.
-Docker Build Example Script Description
+Docker Build example script description

 Deploy to K8S